nwagner7/bsan6070/README.md

 Configuration/Installation Instructions
 There are no major configuration or installation instructions.
 Jupyter Notebook was used to complete this assignment, however the code and execution of the code can be seen here on GitHub.
 List of Files Included
 The dataset was downloaded from Kaggle (https://www.kaggle.com/shrutibhargava94/india-air-quality-data) and saved as a csv utf-8 file.
+This file was then uploaded to Jupyter.